 When people think of web design, they often think of things like graphics, page layout, and attention-grabbing fonts.
-And yes these elements are certainly part of web design.
+And yes, these elements are certainly part of web design.
 The truth is, however, that web design essentials encompass much more than just aesthetics.
 Are you interested in learning more about what makes a great website design?
 Then check out these five must-have website design essentials:

 Leading the eye

-The type and size of font you use will greatly impact the user experience and will go a long way in creating the impression you want (or even one you don’t want if you are not careful).
+The type and size of font you use will significantly impact the user experience and will go a long way in creating the impression you want (or even one you don’t want if you are not careful).
 Additionally, you must consider line spacing, text effects, line length, paragraph size, and emphasis (italics and bold) when placing your typography.

-While it may be tempting to pack your website with all the neat graphics and informative content you can, it is more important that your site visitors can easily ascertain what is on your page.
-Keep in mind that simplicity is almost always preferable over complexity when it comes to web design and that too many visuals (and/or too much information) could end up looking like nothing more than a jumbled mess to your site visitors.
+While it may be tempting to pack your website with all the neat graphics and informative content you can, it is more important that your site visitors can quickly ascertain what is on your page.
+Keep in mind that simplicity is almost always preferable over complexity when it comes to web design and that too many visuals (or too much information) could end up looking like nothing more than a jumbled mess to your site visitors.